 Recently though, there’s been a growing movement to use Windmills in another fashion entirely!
 The power of the wind can be harnessed to turn giant wind turbines which in turn generate clean, unlimited, renewable energy!
 Windmills have been around for a long long time, and while they may seem like primitive tech, they’ve moved into the world as hope for a clean future.
 Along with solar, bio-fuel, and fuel cells, windmills are working to save the environment!

 How to Celebrate Windmill Day

-Well you’ve already started by reading up on it!
-The best thing you can do to celebrate the day is educate yourself on the history of Windmills and then begin learning how they’re helping us today.
-If you live in an area that has them, you can even go out and watch them turn, turn, turn… (Are we the only one hearing that song now?) as you contemplate just how important these are to a bright, pollution free future for our children.
+Well, you’ve already started by reading up on it!
+The best thing you can do to celebrate the day is to educate yourself on the history of Windmills and then begin learning how they’re helping us today.
+If you live in an area that has them, you can even go out and watch them turn, turn, turn… (Are we the only one hearing that song now?) as you contemplate just how important these are to a bright, pollution-free future for our children.